ibmresilient/resilient-community-apps/fn_qradar_enhanced_data/README.md

 ## For Customers that are having performance issues related to the poller
 To resolve some performance issues that relate to the poller, it is advised to increase the num_workers setting for the [resilient] section in the app.config file from the default value of 10.
 The max value of num_workers is 500.

 ## Troubleshooting & Support
 Refer to the documentation listed in the Requirements section for troubleshooting information.

-### For Support
-This is a IBM Community provided App.
-Please search the Community [ibm.biz/soarcommunity](https://ibm.biz/soarcommunity) for assistance.